 Recently I had a mom who laughingly recounted an exchange that happened in her house the previous week.
 Her husband was having a very frustrating time with a plumbing issue.
 His 4th grade daughter went into the bathroom and said to him, “I got this dad.
 I do S.T.E.M.”
 I love the confidence this class gives our kids.

 Our goal in S.T.E.M. education is activating students’ curiosity, leading them to ask good questions, and transferring the responsibility for learning from the teacher to the student.
 Guests with different areas of expertise such as science, math, computer technology, air and space, will be brought in as available.
-We will have challenges for the students that cover many disciples Architecture, solar power, clean water science, hydraulic machines bridge building, electricity and circuitry, simple robotics, team building, and DNA genome creations, and many more.
+Challenges for the students will cover many disciplines Architecture, solar power, clean water science, hydraulic machines bridge building, electricity and circuitry, simple robotics, team building, and DNA genome creations, there are so many to choose from.

-Class Homework Requirements: Some projects will need to be worked on at home no more that 1 hour every few weeks and a few that will need a little more time to complete their projects at home.
-There will be 1 to 2 projects in the year that will need bout 1-2 hours in a week to complete.
+Class Homework Requirements: Some projects will need to be worked on at home no more than 1 hour every few weeks and a few that will need a little more time to complete their projects at home.
+There will be 1 to 2 projects in the year that will need about 1-2 hours in a week to complete.
 This is not a graded class.